-Kelly Buchberger (Langenberg, SK) grew up playing hockey in Langenburg, a small village located in southeastern Saskatchewan.
-Buchberger played his midget hockey years with Moose Jaw before moving up to the Melville Millionaires of the SJHL, and then the Moose Jaw Warriors of the WHL In Moose Jaw.
-In Moose Jaw, Buchberger would have his #24 jersey number retired with the club in 2009.
+Kelly Buchberger grew up playing hockey in Langenburg, a small village located in southeastern Saskatchewan.
+Buchberger played his Midget hockey years with Moose Jaw before moving up to the Melville Millionaires of the SJHL, and then the Moose Jaw Warriors of the WHL.
+In Moose Jaw, Buchberger would have his number 24 jersey retired with the club in 2009.

 Following Buchberger’s Junior career, he would be drafted in the ninth round of the 1985 NHL Entry Draft to the Edmonton Oilers.
 He made his NHL debut in the 1987 Stanley Cup Finals.
 During his career, Buchberger would capture the Stanley Cup in 1987 and 1990, both with the Oilers franchise.
 Buchberger would go on to serve as the team’s captain for four years, from 1995-99.
 He remained with the Oilers until he was selected by the Atlanta Thrashers in the 1999 NHL Expansion Draft.
 He would go on to be the first captain and score the first goal in Atlanta Thrashers franchise history.
 Buchberger would also play for the Los Angeles Kings and Phoenix Coyotes before finishing his NHL career with the Pittsburgh Penguins during the 2003-04 season.